If you’re a dog owner you know that feeling all too well. You’re sat on the couch relaxing, maybe watching TV. Maybe you’ve got visitors.

 And then you notice a foul smell spreading it’s way across the room.
 Yes, your dog has farted again!

-Of course, the fact that your dog farts so much is handy in one way.
+Of course, the fact that your dog farts a lot is handy in one way.
 It gives you someone else to blame for your own farts!

 But some dogs fart more than others, and some stink more than others too.

-Which begs the question – why does my dog fart so much?
+Which begs the question – why does your dog fart so much?

 Farting is natural and normal.
-There are several different reasons why your dog may fart so much though:
+There are several different reasons why your dog may fart a lot though:

 - Your dog swallows air and doesn’t burp it back up.
 If this happens, your dog has to get rid of that air somehow.
 The most common time for your dog to swallow air is when eating.
 If you’ve ever watched your dog gulping down their food, you’ll know why!
 While this is a major cause of dog farts, it’s lucky that these farts tend not to smell much.
 Some dogs with flat, snub noses such as bulldogs and boxers have a natural tendency to swallow air even when just breathing.